Iqbal Ahmed

 Iqbal Ahmed (ইকবাল আহমেদ; born 4 August 1956) is a Bangladesh-born British entrepreneur.
 Based in Manchester, he made his fortune importing shrimp.
 His two companies, Seamark and Ibco, have extensive interests in shipping, hotel and real estate development, hospitality, and food.
-Their success turned him into one of the United Kingdom's richest men.
-He is also the highest ranked British Bangladeshi to be featured on the Sunday Times Rich List.

 Early life

 Ahmed was born in Balaganj Thana, Sylhet District, East Pakistan (now Bangladesh).
 In 1971, at the age of 15, he moved to the United Kingdom.
 He attended the City College in Westminster, and a few years later he joined his family's business located in Oldham, which his brothers Kamal and Bilal joined later after the business expanded.